httpJunkie/react-from-scratch/readme.md

 Let's use a rule that will work with our `react` plugin!
 In the [JSX-specific-rules section of their documentation]((https://github.com/yannickcr/eslint-plugin-react#jsx-specific-rules)) we can see a rule for no duplicate props.

-Add the following to the `.eslintrc` file's rule's section:
+Add the following rule to the top of the `.eslintrc` file's rules section:

 ```json
     "react/jsx-no-duplicate-props": "error",